domdetre/TransactionsDemo/README.md

   A minimal service with importing feature and basic error handling but fully managed by AWS

-## Caveats

-  - The service cannot handle too big files due to the limitations of Lambda

 ## Deployment

   Deployment is fully handled by serverless, here are some ways to deploy: